Louie610/OpenSourceSW-TermProject/Lee Hyewon/README.md

-# Placeholder for team member
+# Placeholder for team member!